 I have long harbored a secret ambition that I am pretty close to realizing.
 I’m sharing an essentials list…the sort people share on Facebook.
 Why?
-Because now there's something I know a lot about.
+Because caring for a loved one who is facing a serious illness is something I know a lot about.

-I've always known exercise was important for my general equilibrium, but now I need it.
+I've always known exercise was important for my general equilibrium, but when caring for my husband through his cancer journey, I needed it.
 Getting sweaty and worn out is powerful: it's energizing, anxiety-reducing, mood-elevating, and it makes you feel tough.
 In my ideal world I'd do something heart-pumping for an hour every day.
 I never come close to that.
 But maybe you can.

-Navigating health care and insurance, tracking medical symptoms, communicating with friends and family, and parenting three young kids means that I am both frazzled and NOT ALLOWED TO LOSE IT.
+Navigating health care and insurance, tracking medical symptoms, communicating with friends and family, and parenting three young kids means being both frazzled and NOT ALLOWED TO LOSE IT.
 High intensity caregiving is emotionally and physically taxing but if the buck stops with you, you have to find a sustainable way to counter the fatigue without falling apart.

 I went to a yoga class soon after Mike started chemo, and couldn't stop crying during sivasana.
 It wasn't a good cry either.
 I didn't feel safe or comfortable.
 You just can't expect to peel off the outer layers during a time of duress and find inner peace glowing comfortably in there.

 You might end up eating more lasagna and brownies than you normally would, but that's okay.
 Graciously accepting help, over and over, is like exercising a muscle.
 It's shaky and uncomfortable at first but grows in strength and ease over time (I suspect learning to receive help is a prerequisite for growing in wisdom).
-Also, now I finally understand in my bones, as many loved ones have told me over the past year, that accepting help is a gift I give to the people who care about us.
-I am allowing them the satisfaction of doing something deeply human and loving -- supporting someone in need.
+Also, I finally grew to understand in my bones, as many loved ones have told me, that accepting help is a gift I give to the people who care about us.
+It allows them the satisfaction of doing something deeply human and loving—supporting someone in need.

-I have received countless asks for help with school and church and soccer and everything else.
+I received countless asks for help with school and church and soccer and everything else.
 Just the usual: field trip chaperones, volunteers for an event.
-I'm sad that I can't commit to things like this, but I just can't.
-I can't plan ahead, and I can't invite more responsibility and stress into my life.
-So I say no over and over.
-I'm getting better at that, too.
+I was sad that I couldn't commit to things like this, but I just couldn't.
+I couldn't plan ahead, and invite more responsibility and stress into my life.
+So I said no over and over and got better at that, too.

-Sometimes someone suggests I try a support group, or go see a therapist.
+Sometimes someone suggested I try a support group, or go see a therapist.
 Sure, those are good things to do.
 And maybe (see item #2) after I have some distance from this experience I'll seek that kind of support out.
-For now, if I have an hour to myself -- and I've already squeezed in exercise -- the thing I dream of is going out for a martini with my mom, or coffee with Amelia, or finding a far flung friend on the phone, or staying up too late with out of town visitors to talk after the kids are in bed.
-I need to feel the connection I share with beloved friends.
-Otherwise isolation in the intensity and responsibility of this experience takes over, with its attendant loneliness, and I stop reaching out.
+At the time, if I had an hour to myself—and had already squeezed in exercise—the thing I dreamt of was going out for a martini with my mom, or coffee with Amelia, or finding a far flung friend on the phone, or staying up too late with out of town visitors to talk after the kids are in bed.
+I needed to feel the connection I share with beloved friends.
+Otherwise isolation in the intensity and responsibility of the experience takes over, with its attendant loneliness, and you stop reaching out.

 I think you have to take great care of yourself, and be mindful of what your body needs.
 I think when you are able to choose something really healthful and beautiful and nourishing for yourself, you remind yourself that you matter too.
 A lot.
 But I also think you should never feel like you have to deny yourself anything, and that every possible occasion should be made as special as you are up for.

-So for me, that means a chocolate milk and cookies date with Beatrice and my mom at a playground this morning.
+So for me, that means a chocolate milk and cookies date with my daughter and my mom at a playground.
 Just because.
 And staying up past bedtime because we were having fun with neighbors.
 And eating a candy bar all by myself in the car after getting supplies for a school project one night, because I needed to be alone and to do something a tiny bit wild, with no one watching or commenting or asking for a bite.
 A Twix bar.
 There are worse things.

 I was so frustrated in the beginning.
 I hung onto certain expectations: Mike will be better by Christmas (not so much), we'll be ready for a well-deserved Caribbean vacation in March (ha!), I'll have lots more time for myself and will work on writing (ah, well).

-Nothing about cancer treatment is predictable -- at least not for us.
-Living one day at a time is really hard, but when things have been daunting that's what I had to do.
+Nothing about cancer treatment is predictable—at least not for us.
+Living one day at a time was really hard, but when things have been daunting that's what I had to do.
 Letting go of my old, pre-cancer way of thinking about the future was ultimately helpful, because I wasn't continually frustrated.

 Sometimes we forget.
 I think it's useful to learn and have a structured breath exercise in your back pocket that you can take out and utilize in any circumstance, every day, and most especially when the stress is running high or responsibilities threaten to overwhelm.
-I picked this, but I suspect any deep breathing would do.
+Any deep breathing exercise would do.